SaiketTewary/myRetail/README.md

 		}
 	]

 - To Update a product Price.
+By Default it will set the new price to be current

 	PUT /products/{id}